 - Highlight practitioners’ voices and expand educators’ critical leadership at the national, state, and local levels.

 About the Fellowship

 The School Ambassador Fellowship supports the Department’s mission by leveraging a cadre of outstanding educators to contribute their classroom and school expertise to the national education dialogue and in turn facilitate discussions with educators across the country.
 For the Fellows, the program adds greater knowledge of educational policy and leadership to their toolkits, allowing them to further contribute to solutions at all levels for long, intractable challenges in education.

-The School Ambassador Fellowship is a year-long experience, which offers two separate year-long tracks: the Full-time Fellowship, in which teachers, administrators, and other school staff members are based in residence at the Department’s Headquarters in Washington, DC.; and the Part-time Fellowship which enables educators to collaborate with the Department while maintaining their regular school responsibilities in their home communities.
+The School Ambassador Fellowship is an experience, which offers two separate tracks: the Full-time Fellowship, in which teachers, administrators, and other school staff members are based remotely at the Department’s Headquarters in Washington, DC.; and the Part-time Fellowship which enables educators to collaborate with the Department while maintaining their regular school responsibilities in their home communities.

 |Full-Time Position||Part-Time Position|